So, you’re trying to learn about the different types of protein powder?

 Improvement?
 This is easy to define.
 It’s thrilling and energizing to be a constantly improving version of yourself.

 Science?
 What is a better pleasure read than some hard, cold, repeatable, peer-validated science?

 Empirical Observation?
-I love that which you can verify by opening your eyes and lo oking at what the heck is going on around you.
-I don’t care much about what the one person who is an exception does.
+I love that which you can verify by opening your eyes and looking at what the heck is going on around you.
+I don’t care much about what the one person does.

-Why not?
-Because that gal, guy or person might have something like, say, incredible genes, an insane work ethic, heart-burning passion, a slew of ritualistic behaviors (likely pre-packed meals with precise macronutrient quantities), intelligent supplement use (definitely fish oil and vitamin D3), and even a bit of dumb luck.
+Why is that?
+Because sometimes you find a person who has incredible genes, an insane work ethic, a slew of ritualistic behaviors (likely pre-packed meals with precise macronutrient quantities), intelligent supplement use (definitely fish oil and vitamin D3), or perhaps a bit of dumb luck.

 Yes, those people exist.
-So, let’s roll up our sleeves and delve into that hard-core science that I promised, which I’ll translate into English for those of you have an allergy or aversion to the “geek-speak.”
+So, let’s roll up our sleeves and delve into that hard-core science that I promised, because this will teach you the principles that are repeatable—and proven.

 The Different Types of Protein Powder